MZachmann/QA40xPlot/README.md

 - Tests may be autoranged by using app control of the attenuator.
 - Tests are specified by QA40x generator voltage or DUT output voltage or DUT output power.

-This Audio Analysis application is a loose Fork of https://github.com/breedj/qa40x-audio-analyser.
+This Audio Analysis application started as a Fork of https://github.com/breedj/qa40x-audio-analyser.
+Some code was borrowed from QuantAsylum's Qa40x_BareMetal and PyQa40x repositories on Github.

+## Known Problem
+As part of the USB support upgrade: occasionally the first test run will stop while testing the noise floor.
+Simply click Stop then Start again.
+This will be fixed soon.

+The program may rarely not start on first try.
+Retry and it should then start up.

 ## Overview